Timothy (song)

-"Timothy" is a pop rock song recorded by The Buoys as a single in 1970.
+"Timothy" is a song recorded by American pop rock band The Buoys as a single in 1970.
 The song describes a mine cave-in and aftermath, with the implication the two survivors cannibalized their companion, the eponymous Timothy.
 Written by Rupert Holmes, who also performed piano on the song, "Timothy" was conceived from the band being forced to promote their first single without the aid of their label, Scepter Records.
 Holmes' solution was to have the song generate attention by depicting a controversial subject.

 Despite initial efforts from radio stations to ban the song, "Timothy" proved to be a success for the Buoys.
-It reached the U.S. Billboard Top 40 chart on April 17, 1971, where it remained on the chart for eight weeks and peaked at #17.
-On the U.S. Cash Box Top 100, it spent two weeks at #13.
-In Canada, the song reached #9.
-"Timothy" became the Buoys' best known song and their only song to chart on Billboard.
+It reached the US Billboard Top 40 chart on April 17, 1971, where it remained on the chart for eight weeks and peaked at number 17.
+On the US Cash Box Top 100, it spent two weeks at number 13.
+In Canada, the song reached number nine.
+"Timothy" became the Buoys' best known song and their most successful song to chart on Billboard.

 Origin

-According to his own account, Rupert Holmes and a colleague had discovered the Buoys and persuaded Scepter Records to sign them to a one-single contract.
-Since the deal did not call for the label to promote the single, the band would have to find some other way to get themselves and their song known.
-Holmes suggested a novel solution to this problem: to purposefully record a song likely to be banned, thus generating publicity for the Buoys under the time-honored axiom that "there's no such thing as bad publicity".
+According to his own account, Rupert Holmes, pitched the idea to producer Michael Wright.
+"The challenge was to write something that could get played, but that some people would ban,” Holmes says.
+“If I wrote a song where the lyrics were obscene, or I described something sexual that was not allowed in those days, or if there was a clear drug reference, that would not work, because it would just never get played at all.”